 Today we are adding support for encryption of data at rest.
 When you create a new file system, you can select a key that will be used to encrypt the contents of the files that you store on the file system.
-The key can be a built-in key that is managed by AWS or a key that you created yourself using AWS Key Management Service (KMS).
+The key can be a built-in key that is managed by AWS or a key that you created yourself using AWS Key Management Service (AWS KMS).
 File metadata (file names, directory names, and directory contents) will be encrypted using a key managed by AWS.
 Both forms of encryption are implemented using an industry-standard AES-256 algorithm.

 You can set this up in seconds when you create a new file system.
 You simply choose the built-in key (aws/elasticfilesystem) or one of your own:

 EFS will take care of the rest!
 You can select the filesystem in the console to verify that it is encrypted as desired:

 A cryptographic algorithm that meets the approval of FIPS 140-2 is used to encrypt data and metadata.
 The encryption is transparent and has a minimal effect on overall performance.